-7-1.06C Insurance Notification Requirements
+7-1.06C INSURANCE NOTIFICATION REQUIREMENTS

-You agree no cancellation or material change in any policy will become effective except upon prior written notice to the Community Development Agency, Contract Services Unit, 2850 Fairlane Court, Placerville, CA 95667.
+You agree no cancellation or material change in any policy will become effective except upon ten (10) days prior written notice to Community Development Agency, Contract Services Unit, 2850 Fairlane Court, Placerville, CA 95667.

 You agree that the insurance required herein will be in effect at all times during the term of this Contract.
-If this insurance coverage expires at any time or times during the term of this Contract, you must immediately provide a new certificate of insurance as evidence of the required insurance coverage.
-If you fail to keep in effect at all times insurance coverage as herein provided, County may, in addition to any other remedies it may have, terminate this Contract upon the occurrence of this event.
+In the event said insurance coverage expires at any time or times during the term of this Contract, you must immediately provide a new certificate of insurance as evidence of the required insurance coverage.
+If you fail to keep in effect at all times insurance coverage as herein provided, County may, in addition to any other remedies it may have, terminate this Contract upon the occurrence of such event.
 New certificates of insurance are subject to the approval of the Risk Management Division.

-7-1.06D Additional Standards
+7-1.06D ADDITIONAL STANDARDS